albertobastos/programming-test-may19/README.md

 ### Parameters

-* **-test**: Launches the program in a special test mode that validates a predefined set of inputs and outputs the elapsed time.
+* *--test*: Launches the program in a special test mode that validates a predefined set of inputs and outputs the elapsed time.
 Any other parameter will be ignored.

 # Part 2: K-complementary pairs